kristanhilby/kristanhilby.github.io/_teaching/3_project.md

 To exhibit the following steps, an example of extruding the Bahrain flag was covered in real time with the class.
 Participants were then instructed to create a model for the mug they had sketched the previous day.
 Wrapping up, participants were shown how to export files for laser machining and 3D printing.

 <h4 id="lessonslearned_ch" style="text-align: center;">Lessons Learned</h4>
+- Even seemingly small interactions can have a huge impact on the perspective and trajectory of students
+- When you provide students with the appropriate tools, they can achieve incredible things
+- There is always a way, even with little resources, to make a learning experience valuable and impactful for students